 Food Hub Project

 One of the recommended actions to emerge from the HIA report was for Kane County to work with community partners to study the feasibility of locating a food hub within the county.
-Such an enterprise would meet the needs of local growers and food buyers, while also supporting communities with limited access to produce and other fresh foods.
+Such an enterprise would meet the wholesale distribution needs of local growers and food buyers, while also supporting communities with limited access to produce and other fresh foods.
 According to the USDA, a food hub is a business or organization that actively manages the aggregation, distribution, and/or marketing of source-identified agricultural products primarily from local and regional producers in order to satisfy wholesale, retail, and institutional demand.
 In 2015, Kane County formed a Project Team to draft a Food Hub Feasibility Study, which included key staff, community partners, and lead project consultant, New Venture Advisors.

 The Food Hub Project Team will undertake a series of actions outlined below to ensure the selection of a qualified operator and to provide the necessary resources and information to enable the future operator to be successful.
 Those near-term actions include conducting a Site Search Request for Information (RFI) and an Operator Request for Proposals (RFP).